Cotchi666/FrontEnd_ReactJS_API/README.md

   * used NodeJs version :v16.15.0
   }

-- about the project:(Redux - ReactJS Hooks)
+- about the project:(Redux - ReactJS Hooks- Parse server)